arch-unit-ts/arch-unit-ts/README.md

 ### Hexagonal Arch Test example

-First, you will need to create two files SharedKernel and BusinessContext.
+First, you will need to create two files SharedKernel.ts and BusinessContext.ts.
 You can place them at the root of you webapp project.

 ```